An expert’s guide to easy multi room speaker set-up (technophobes welcome)

 This means you can dim the lights or find out what today’s weather has in store just by asking a question.
-The Sonos One Voice Controlled Smart Speaker has Amazon Alexa built in, as does the Ultimate Ears MEGABLAST and the KitSound Voice One and more are sure to follow, proving voice activation should very definitely be a consideration when choosing multi room speakers.
+The Ultimate Ears MEGABLAST has Amazon's Alexa voice assistant built in and more are sure to follow, proving voice activation should very definitely be a consideration when choosing multi room speakers.

 “A number of audio brands are now incorporating both wireless and voice activated technology”, says Stella.
 “This is an ever changing innovation, so we would really advise anyone researching multi room speakers to consider this in their purchasing decision.”